-ltem no. 202 Same as: 203 No. to identify the observations received from the public No. 108863/ 03.08.2006 and No. 74402/ 04.08.2006 Same as: No. 108864/03.08.2006 and No. 74403/04.08.2006 The questioner expressed remarks and proposals as follows: The total costs for mine closure are unrealistic;No financial guarantees have been stipulated;There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit. - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities;
+ltem no. 1778 Same as: 1779 No. to identify the observations received from the public No 110754/ 25.08.2006 and No. 76073/ 05.09.2006 Same as: No. 110753/25.08.2006 si No. 76074/05.09.2006 The questioner formulated remarks and proposals as follows:

-- The EIA report does not evaluate the "Zero alternative"; - The Project poses a threat for protected flora and fauna; - Roşia Montană Gold Corporation does not comply with the provisions of art.
-11 of The Mining Law no. 85/2003. - The EIA report does not comprise an assessment of the impact of "the cyanide rain" phenomenon generated by the evaporation of the cyanide from the tailings pond.
-Nor does it comprise a description of the transboundary impact in case of an accident affecting important natural areas, such as KOROS MAROS national park located in Hungary, along the Mures Valley.
+- The total costs for the mine closure are unrealistic; - The financial guarantees have not been established; - There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit. - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; - The EIA report does not assess the "zero alternative"; - The Project poses a threat for the protected flora and fauna; - Rosia Montana Gold Corporation does not comply with the provisions of art.
+11 of The Mining Law no. 85/2003. - The EIA report does not comprise an assessment of the impact of "the cyanide rain" phenomenon generated by the evaporation of the cyanide from the tailings pond and it does not describe the cross-border impact in case of a spillage affecting important natural areas, such as KOROS MAROS national park located in Hungary, along the Mures Valley.

-RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like.
-They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
+The mine closure costs are not unrealistic.
+RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
 Annex 1 of Plan J will be updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
 Most importantly, the current estimates assume the application of international best practice, best available technology (BAT) and compliance with all Romanian and European Union laws and regulations.